Home Privacy Policy

 Other third parties

-Other third parties including claims handling and assistance service providers may share personal information you disclosed to them, with us for the purposes of administering your policy.
+Other third parties, including claims handling and assistance service providers, may share personal information that you have disclosed to them with us for the purposes of administering your policy.
 If you refuse disclosure of data to a third party which prevents the insurer from providing cover, the insurer may be released from any liability for any claim.
+InsureandGo uses a variety of services hosted by third parties.
+These services may collect information sent by your browser as part of a web page request, such as cookies or your IP address.
+For information on how these third parties collect and use your information, please refer to their privacy policies.

 Transferring data internationally

+Data protection law places restrictions on transferring personal data outside of the United Kingdom (UK) and the European Economic Area (EEA).
 We may need to transfer information to our service suppliers in countries outside the UK and the EEA.
 If we do, we will ensure that your information is properly protected.
 If the laws of the country where our supplier is based are not considered equivalent to those in the UK or the EEA, we will ensure that the service supplier enters into a formal legal agreement that reflects the standards required.

 Marketing